microsoft/MicrosoftCloud/tutorials/docs/Authentication-App-With-NextJs-And-Microsoft-Graph/04-Defining-AAD-Provider-NextJs.md

 </details>
 <br/>

-We are here defining the `SessionProvider` from the NextAuth.
+We are here defining the `SessionProvider` from the NextAuth.js.
 It is responsible for managing the session of the user.

 Now let's run the application again e then open the browser and access the following URL: `http://localhost:3000`.
 If you see the following screen, it means that everything is working fine: